vetlerl/batholith/CONTRIBUTE.md

 # Contact

-Please feel free to contact me on my email : vetle.github@gmail.com Please note that feedback is also greatly appreciated if you do not feel like contributing.
+Please feel free to contact me on my email : vetle.github@gmail.com Please note that feedback in and of itself is also greatly appreciated!